berea-college-csc236/berea-college-csc236.github.io/index.md

 - Complete [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 The final submission is due on Friday.
 - The next textbook reading is on object-oriented programming in C++ in the main textbook for the course.
 It is a bit longer than the readings in the transition book, and you may find it more conceptually challenging.
 Again, you will need to be logged in to Moodle to get credit for the reading.
 The reading is on the latter part of Chapter 1 in the Runestone book **BC_cppds2_F25** and is due Friday, August 29 2025.
 See [R04: Read 1.5, 1.6, and 1.12-1.15 plus questions](https://moodle.berea.edu/mod/lti/view.php?id=772217).
 Note that the reading is only six sections of the first chapter plus questions.
+- At your convenience, do [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing), which is due Friday, September 5 at 8 am.
+The TAs are eager to meet you.

 ## Day 3: Monday, August 25, 2025